feluxe/sty/README.md

 ## A little Walkthrough

-There is a bunch of tiny, but flexible primitives that are used for styling your strings:
+sty provides a bunch of tiny, but flexible primitives that can be used for styling your strings:

 * `ef` (effects)
 * `fg` (foreground)